-8 comments on “PERSPECTIVE: Project Management Wave
+8 thoughts on “PERSPECTIVE: Project Management Wave

 1. well, i totally agree that available tools mostly deal with scheduling, reporting, tracking, calculating… and communicating (effectively) hardly exists… everything is possible… but, honestly, i prefer reading a real physical book rather than an ebook!